PJHerrijgers/entsoeAPI/README.md

 ```

 ### Dates and Times
 Dates and TImes need to be entered as a `DateTime()` object.
 The correct timezone is choosen automatically based on the entered domain.
-More information on the `DateTime()`object and the `Dates` packages can be found on https://docs.julialang.org/en/v1/stdlib/Dates/
+More information on the `DateTime()`object and the `Dates` packages can be found on https://docs.julialang.org/en/v1/stdlib/Dates/.

+### Limitations
+Some arguments can only have a limited set of values.
+Those restricitions are set in two ways.
+Firstly you have the files  `mappings.jl` and `xmlMappings.jl`: here are all the possible values for some parameters as stated by the ENTSO-E. But in some cases only a subset of those values can be used, those subsets are created in the file `argumentLimitations.jl`.

 ## Example
 Hereafter an example will be discussed to clarify how to use the API.